tuist/tuist/docs/docs/contributors/get-started.md

 ### From the terminal

-Although `tuist` provides a [run command](/guide/automation/run) it does not support CLIs yet.
+Although `tuist` provides a `tuist run` it does not support CLIs yet.
 Therefore, you'll have to use the Swift Package Manager to run the tool.
 To do that, you can run the following command:

 ```bash
 swift build --product ProjectDescription